ThinkUpLLC/ThinkUp/docs/source/contribute/developers/tests.rst

     ``sudo sh extras/dev/ramdisk/osx_make_ramdisk_db delete -v``

-3. On Ubuntu, set up your test database to run in a RAM disk to speed up database i/o during testing.
+3. On Ubuntu, set up your test database to run in a RAM disk to speed up database I/O during testing.

-    You will need to run run:
+    You will need to run:

     ``sudo ./extras/dev/ramdisk/ubuntu_make_ramdisk_db``